 Symptoms of health problems can show up in your skin & nails and dermatologists read your skin for signs of larger health problems instead of classifying it into a skin type.
 Using relatable skin type terms allows Farmhouse to give you an easily assessable way to be attentive to your skin’s general tendencies.
 When your skin changes, don’t be afraid to switch through our various products.

 Living in Atlanta, there are only two real seasons; Summer and Winter.
 Just kidding but it’s nothing close to the four seasons I’m used to while growing up in Maryland.
-My typical routine contains four products; Lemon & Lavender Soap, White Willow & Tea Tree Toner, Carrot & Shea Skin & Eye Cream & White Willow Acne Cream.
+My typical routine contains four products; Advanced Clearing Wash, White Willow & Tea Tree Toner, Oil Free & Clear Skin & Eye Cream & Advanced Clearing Acne Cream.
 However, I use all of the products in the Farmhouse lineup.
 Some days, I wake up flaky around my nostrils and chin so I trade the soap for Face Scrub and apply a drop or two of the Rosehip Restore Serum in those areas.
 On other days when my hormones are changing, pores are clogged & I just look oily…I perform facial steam with extractions and add the French French Clay & Turmeric Mask to absorb excess oil, to my nightly routine.
 My Summer months include a lot of body scrubbing; more of my skin is showing and I just love the healthy glow that comes with a good exfoliation session!
-During the Winter months, eczema will try to creep up on me but I keep it away by applying the Hair & Body Oil then layering a generous helping of the Whipped Shea Body Butter on top of that.
+During the Winter months, eczema will try to creep up on me but I keep it away by applying the Hair & Body Oil or Total Moisture Lotion during the day then layering a generous amount of the Whipped Shea Body Butter on at night.
 Since this time of the year can be extremely drying, I use it as an excuse to take steam showers!
 Likewise, I have a mean case of eczema on my lips (yes, its a real thing) so at night I like to layer on the Orange Jojoba Lip Balm and Skin & Eye Cream directly after hopping out of the shower.

 But, it wouldn’t be right if I didn’t feed the skin type beast and give you the general tendencies of each classification: